ENVX-resources/.github/profile/README.md

 Handbooks (also called manuals) are supplementary course material for a Unit of Study.
 Not all units deploy handbooks, but we plan to do so for ENVX units.
 Note that the books are still in development (2024).

 - ENVX1002 Handbook | [*Source*](https://github.com/ENVX-resources/ENVX1002-manual)
+- ENVX2001 Handbook - *will be released in 2025*

 ## Lectures
 Lectures are still being actively converted (from MS Powerpoint).